Secondary Principals' Collective Agreement

 - Inter-provincial fixtures and national championships – up to six weeks;

-- International competition within New Zealand – one day for assembly and training, plus two days’ traveling time, plus the day or days of the fixture.
+- International competition within New Zealand – one day for assembly and training, plus two days’ travelling time, plus the day or days of the fixture.

 Provided that relieving principals may apply for leave to be granted as for permanent principals.